tracking-exposed/youtube.tracking.exposed/content/chiaro/start.md

 ---
-title: "CHIARO ― a tool to measure shadowban"
+title: "CHIARO ― a tool to collect evidence of shadowban and other algorithmic abuses"
-subtitle: By merging our individual observation we can understand how our personalized and partial is our perception
+subtitle: By comparing individuals observation, we can understand how personalized and partial our perception is forced to be.
 description: CHIARO of tracking.exposed works by collecting personalized search results from YouTube; check out the campaigns
 date: 2020-10-01T15:01:21+01:00
 draft: false